 How Does Affiliate Marketing Work?

 Affiliate marketing is simple.

-Brands search for influencers or creators that they want to work with, and create a deal.
-The creator will get a unique coupon code or link and will make content featuring the brand's products.
+Brands search for influencers or creators they want to work with and create a partnership with.
+The creator will get a unique coupon code or link and make content featuring the brand's products.

 Influencers may also expect an upfront payment for their time spent creating content on top of receiving a commission from each sale generated.

-The discount code will typically grant them a commission and will also give first-time buyers a small discount.
+The discount code will typically grant them a commission and give first-time buyers a discount.

 The influencer will get paid and earn passive income, and the brand will see increased sales, more website traffic, more views on social media, and an overall positive upward growth from the affiliates.

 Truly, affiliate marketing is a win-win for all parties involved!